Tourist Places to Visit Near Agra Within 100 kms

 • 🌿 Duration: Half a day is enough but if you love birding or photography, you might want to stay longer.

 • 📝 Tip from me: Carry binoculars if you enjoy bird watching.
-I spotted Indian skimmers, herons and even a few rare migratory birds.
+You will spot Indian skimmers, herons and even a few rare migratory birds.

-What stood out for me in Dholpur was its raw, offbeat vibe.
+What stand out for me in Dholpur is its raw, offbeat vibe.
 Unlike the polished Mughal cities, Dholpur still feels rustic and authentic.
-Between the red sandstone heritage, the river safari and the quiet temples, it’s a destination that offers both history and nature in one trip.
+Between the red sandstone heritage and the river safari, it’s a destination that offers both history and nature in one trip.

 If the Taj Mahal is the grand, world-famous superstar then Etmad-ud-Daulah’s Tomb is its quieter, more delicate cousin.
-Located right on the banks of the Yamuna, this tomb is often called the Baby Taj and when I walked through its gates, I instantly understood why.
+Located right on the banks of the Yamuna, this tomb is often called the Baby Taj and when you walk through its gates, you instantly understand why.
 The intricate marble inlay work here is so fine, it feels like stepping into a jewel box.

 Etmad ud daulahs Tomb view

 The gardens surrounding the tomb are beautifully laid out in the traditional Charbagh (four-part) style.
-I loved sitting on one of the benches, looking at the white marble shine in the afternoon sun while the Yamuna flowed quietly nearby.
-It was serene, almost like the monument was whispering its own stories.
+I love sitting on one of the benches, looking at the white marble shine in the afternoon sun while the Yamuna flowed quietly nearby.

 • ⏰ Best time: Late afternoon is perfect when the sunlight makes the marble glow golden.